bradbell/xrst/test_rst/purpose.rst

    to signify start and stop of the inclusion.
    This makes it easy to move things, like function prototypes, to different places in the documentation.
 #.
+It is possible to document a feature using one language
+   and implement the feature using a different language; e.g., see `suspend_example` .
+#.
 The rst file name is used as an abbreviated title
    in the navigation bar.
 This makes the navigation bar more useful while also having long descriptive titles.